jamongx/twitter-clone/README.md

 # Project Description:
 - Developing a Twitter clone with a focus on implementing a microservices architecture and integrating a CI/CD pipeline.

-# Objectives & Challenges:
-- To gain hands-on experience with microservices architecture and CI/CD pipeline integration
-- To enhance relevant skills and solidify knowledge in these domains.

 # Technologies:
 - AWS, Amazon Linux
 - Jenkins, SonarQube, Ansible, Maven, Docker, Kubernetes